robvanpamel/robvanpamel.github.io/_posts/2023-02-23-OpenTelemetry.md

 ## Collecting logs
 Collecting logs is the easiest part, if you are already using the `ILogger` interfaces that dotnet core provides you.
 The Nuget Packages to add to your project are listed below.
-Remember that they are still in beta/preview but it shouldn't hold you back.
+Remember that they are still in beta/preview but you already starting using it.
 - [OpenTelemetry.Exporter.OpenTelemetryProtocol.Logs](https://www.nuget.org/packages/OpenTelemetry.Exporter.OpenTelemetryProtocol.Logs/1.4.0-rc.3)
 - [OpenTelemetry.Exporter.Console](https://www.nuget.org/packages/OpenTelemetry.Exporter.Console/1.4.0-rc.3)